 If you’ve ever wondered how to block videos on YouTube, or how you can establish a kid-safe YouTube environment for your child, the answer is simple- activate the Youtube Parental Controls.
 The parental control feature, like the name suggests, ensures that you have complete jurisdiction over the kind of content presented to your kids, regardless of your physical presence.
 This step-by-step guide will walk you through how to set up YouTube restrictions, as well as a few other tips for blocking mature content from your kids.

 Use YouTube’s ‘Restricted’ Mode on Browsers

-YouTube’s Restricted Mode’ is an optional parental control that “uses signals such as video title, description, metadata, Community Guidelines reviews, and age-restrictions to identify and filter out potentially mature content.”
+YouTube’s Restricted Mode is an optional parental control that “uses signals such as video title, description, metadata, Community Guidelines reviews, and age-restrictions to identify and filter out potentially mature content.”
 Of course, it’s not foolproof and questionable content can still get through, but it’s the best line of defense.
-And the parental control mode is easy to turn on if you have a Google account.
+The Youtube Parental Controls Mode is easy to turn on if you have a Google account.
 The only thing to remember is that it’s browser-level protection and must be turned on for each browser/computer your kids use.

 Here’s how to do it:

 - Access YouTube.com and sign in to your YouTube/Google account.

 - Click the ‘Settings’ button in the left sidebar.

 - Click the drop-down menu at the bottom of the page that reads: “Restricted Mode: Off.”

 - Select “On” to lock Restricted Mode on this browser.

 - Click ‘Save.”